bostontrader/polo-catbox/README.md

 You know better than to use your real API Key and secret here, especially anything that's going to get committed to SCM.

+# Testing

+As mentioned earlier, ```npm test``` will start a test of the **polo-catbox**.
+The configuration contains "test data" that the server will use and the test will use to compare to the results.

 # Dependencies

 * colors - Sometimes I want to print console messages in different colors.